SHARE

 Read more: What Is a Critical Path Method in Project Management?

-How Project Execution Differs from Project Planning and Other Phases
+How Project Execution Differs from Project Planning and Monitoring

-The project management lifecycle consists of five steps: initiating, planning, executing, monitoring and controlling, and closing.
+The project management life cycle consists of five stages: initiation, planning, execution, monitoring and control, and closure.
 Execution is where the project team carries out the plans to deliver the product.
 The focus of this phase is to complete the work defined in the project plan, monitor progress, and make necessary adjustments.

 This is different from the preceding project planning phase, where the project team determines the steps to achieve the project goals and creates an action plan that outlines how the project will be executed.